Safe and Compliant

 Behavioral inputs: Activity, motion, posture

-Pre-existing risk factors: Medical history, habits, etc.
+Pre-condition factors: Medical history, habits, routines, diet

 The EDI® is a proprietary 10-point scale, offered exclusively by NIGHTWATCH®, used to quantify relative distress in your horse at any given point in time.
 The lower your horse’s EDI® score, the happier and healthier they are.